chentianran/chentianran.github.io/research/mvol.markdown

 What is mixed volume
 ====================

-The short answer is: _I honestly do not know_.
-After spending many years with this concept, I can manipulate and compute mixed volumes with my eyes closed.
-However, I must confess that it is still not completely clear to me what it is supposed to measure and what it is supposed to mean.
-Here, let me just list what I do know.

 Minkowski sums of convex bodies
 -------------------------------

 The Minkowski sum of a curve and a two dimensional shape is fairly easy to understand in an intuitive sense.

 Mixed volume: the definition
 ----------------------------